Prakashg7021/20240420-chat-with-mysql/README.md

 print(f"Prompt price: ${prompt_price:.5f}")
 ```
 - Prints the number of tokens in the input and output strings, as well as the calculated prompt price with five decimal places.

+  # Final outout

+  # Output:
+{'question': 'how many  are user there in album', 'query': 'SELECT COUNT(DISTINCT ArtistId) AS Total_Artists\nFROM album;', 'response': '[(204,)]'}
+Input tokens: 8
+Output tokens: 43
+Prompt price: $0.00200

+## Conclusion

+This project demonstrates the integration of OpenAI's GPT-3 with SQL databases, enabling users to generate SQL queries from natural language questions.
+By leveraging LangChain and TikToken libraries, we've created a robust pipeline for prompt-based querying.
+With its straightforward setup and ease of use, this project offers a powerful tool for anyone needing quick and accurate SQL query generation.